bspaans/python-mingus/sphinx_build/html/_sources/doc/wiki/tutorialExtraLilypond.txt

 Generating Files from LilyPond Strings
 --------------------------------------

 To do something useful with the strings generated in the previous section, we can use the `to_png` and `to_pdf` functions.
-This does assume that you have !LilyPond installed and in your $PATH.
+This does assume that you have LilyPond installed and in your $PATH.